Documenting the Next Generation of Drone Pilots

-A Swedish Air Force drone pilot watching a kid play a video game.
-Photo by Lucian Muntean
+A drone pilot recruiter watching a kid play a video game (Photo by Lucian Muntean)

 Videos by VICE

 Back then, flying death machines that kill innocent people were a lot of laughs.
-Nowadays, it’s unlikely the president’s joke would get the same response.
-The Obama administration has launched eight times more drone attacks in the past five years than Bush did throughout his entire presidency, the deaths of civilians in drone strikes are frequently publicized, and in late 2012 the world became aware of “double taps,” which involve two attacks in quick succession, ensuring the slaughter of friends and family trying to rescue their loved ones from the bomb site.
+Nowadays, it’s unlikely the President’s joke would get the same response.
+The Obama administration has launched eight times more drone attacks in the past five years than Bush did throughout his entire presidency; the deaths of civilians in drone strikes are well publicised; and in late 2012 the world became aware of “double taps”, which involve two attacks in quick succession, ensuring the slaughter of friends and family trying to rescue their loved ones from the bomb site.

-DRONE, a new documentary by director Tonje Hessen Schei, focuses on the people piloting these aerial assassins.
+Director Tonje Hessen Schei is behind a new documentary, DRONE, that meets the people piloting these aerial assassins.
 In the film, she looks at how pilots are being recruited via video games and investigates the relationship between the military and the entertainment industry.
 I caught up with her recently for a chat.

 Tonje Hessen Schei

-So having studied the impact that gaming has on our brains—and also having looked at the relationship between the entertainment world and the military industrial complex—I was concerned about this.
-And when Obama ramped up the drone program, deciding to create this battlefield with no questions asked and no transparency or accountability, we decided to make the film.
+So having studied the impact that gaming has on our brains – and also having looked at the relationship between the entertainment world and the military industrial complex – I was concerned about this.
+And when Obama ramped up the drone programme, deciding to create this battlefield with no questions asked and no transparency or accountability, we decided to make the film.

 You mentioned the kid who dropped out of school.
 Were his gaming skills really that transferrable?